betagouv/conseillers-entreprises/doc/03-deployment.md

 ## Branches and setup

-Conseillers-entreprises.service-public.fr is deployed on [Scalingo](http://doc.scalingo.com/languages/ruby/getting-started-with-rails/), with two distinct environment, `ce-staging` and `ce-production.`
+Conseillers-entreprises.service-public.gouv.fr is deployed on [Scalingo](http://doc.scalingo.com/languages/ruby/getting-started-with-rails/), with two distinct environment, `ce-staging` and `ce-production.`

 * `ce-staging` is served at https://ce-staging.scalingo.io.
-* `ce-production` is the actual https://conseillers-entreprises.service-public.fr
+* `ce-production` is the actual https://conseillers-entreprises.service-public.gouv.fr

 There are GitHub to Scalingo hooks setup for auto-deployment:
 * The `main` branch is automatically deployed to the `ce-staging` env.